LSU’s Cox, Stevens and Stingley Jr. land on Bednarik Award watch list

 Stingley Jr. burst onto the scene as a freshman for the Bayou Bengals, starting all 14 games at cornerback.
 Last season he led the Southeastern Conference in interceptions with six and passes defended with 21.
 He was the unanimous 2019 SEC Newcomer of the Year (AP) and 2019 Consensus All-American.

-Two LSU Tigers have been awarded the Chuck Bednarik Award in recent history.
+Two LSU Tigers have won the Chuck Bednarik Award in recent history.
 That includes Tyrann Mathieu in 2011 and Patrick Peterson in 2010.